Sinéad Morrissey

 The separateness of the speaker’s parents, indicated in such lexis as ‘repelled’, ‘separate’ and ‘other’, is balanced in the second stanza by ‘touch’ and ‘link’ – the combination of the parents and their link to their child can never be severed and in her hands she still celebrates not only their ‘togetherness’ but their ‘marriage’ in the following stanza.

-The connection is taken further in the recreation of the children’s finger game in the fourth and fifth stanzas; just as the villanelle is a neat match of form and meaning, the child’s visualisation of the ‘chapel where a steeple stands’ is an apt illustration of her parents’ union still present in her own hands.
-The finger game recreates that moment from the past in the present, linking time, and this is the point too where the poem turns to the future, pushing that time link beyond the present.
+The connection is taken further in the recreation of the children’s finger game in the fourth and fifth stanzas.
+Just as the villanelle is a neat match of form and meaning, the child’s visualisation of the ‘chapel where a steeple stands’ is an apt illustration of her parents’ union still present in her own hands.
+The finger game recreates that moment from the past in the present, linking time.
+This is the point too where the poem turns to the future, pushing that time link beyond the present.

 In addressing her partner, the speaker looks forward to their own children, who as ‘bodies of the future’ will be mirrors of their own, that image of reflection demonstrating the continuous repetition.
 While the verb ‘bequeath’ has sombre connotations, is does also suggest a level of responsibility of passing something on, and the ‘parents’ of the final line becomes a universal reference, to the speaker and her partner’s parents, to themselves as parents, and to all parents, all linked in a genetic chain of heredity.